cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 Then, **any data coming from client-side storage should be checked before used**, as mentionned in the [README](../README.md).

-That is why v5 of this lib introduced a new option for `getItem()` to validate the data against a JSON schema.
+That is why v5 of this library introduced a new option for `getItem()` to validate the data against a JSON schema.
 But until now it was optional (to not break with previous versions and to let you use your own validation system), which is bad.

 It is now time to make **validation mandatory**, as it is now possible with the new type `unknown` in TypeScript >= 3, supported by Angular >= 7.